 On the other hand, the low season between November and April can also have its perks of travelling at a time where not many people choose to travel.
 The water has subsided, and the animals are more dispersed, yet the terrain blooms into a lush green following the rains and becomes a birder’s paradise.
 Around this time of year, some lodges tend to close their doors due to inaccessibility from the summer rains – so check with your travel consultant!

-Well, if you're lucky, you might spot a Lechwe!
-What's a Lechwe you might ask?
-This graceful antelope is native to Africa and can be found in marshy areas where water is prominent – que the Okavango Delta region!
+Well, if you're lucky, you might spot a lechwe!
+This graceful antelope is native to Africa, and you can find it in marshy areas where water is prominent – cue the Okavango Delta region!

-The Moremi and Okavango region is an ecosystem which supports diverse and abundant fish and wildlife, including the renowned Big 5 (lion, leopard, elephant, buffalo, and the rare rhino), over 400 recorded species of birds, hippopotamus, blue wildebeest, giraffe, cheetah, brown hyena, spotted hyena, greater kudu, sable antelope, plains zebra, warthog, wild dog as well as some of the largest crocodiles in the world (best you stay inside the boat).
+The Moremi and Okavango region is an ecosystem supporting diverse and abundant fish and wildlife, including the renowned Big 5 (lion, leopard, elephant, buffalo, and the rare rhino).
+You can also see hippo, blue wildebeest, giraffe, cheetah, brown hyena, spotted hyena, greater kudu, sable antelope, plains zebra, warthog, and the Africa wild dog.
+Birders will be delighted to hear that there are over 400 recorded species of birds in the area.
+This area is also known for its large crocodile, so best you stay inside your boat.

 All of this aside, visiting the world's largest inland delta which doubles up as a World Heritage Site is unique enough already.
 Bucket List: Check!